metio/terraform-provider-k8s/docs/data-sources/rds_services_k8s_aws_db_proxy_v1alpha1_manifest.md

 Required:

 - `auth` (Attributes List) The authorization mechanism that the proxy uses. (see [below for nested schema](#nestedatt--spec--auth))
 - `engine_family` (String) The kinds of databases that the proxy can connect to.
-This value determineswhich database network protocol the proxy recognizes when it interprets networktraffic to and from the database.
-For Aurora MySQL, RDS for MariaDB, andRDS for MySQL databases, specify MYSQL.
-For Aurora PostgreSQL and RDS forPostgreSQL databases, specify POSTGRESQL.
-For RDS for Microsoft SQL Server,specify SQLSERVER.
+This value determines which database network protocol the proxy recognizes when it interprets network traffic to and from the database.
+For Aurora MySQL, RDS for MariaDB, and RDS for MySQL databases, specify MYSQL.
+For Aurora PostgreSQL and RDS for PostgreSQL databases, specify POSTGRESQL.
+For RDS for Microsoft SQL Server, specify SQLSERVER.
 - `name` (String) The identifier for the proxy.
-This name must be unique for all proxies ownedby your Amazon Web Services account in the specified Amazon Web ServicesRegion.
-An identifier must begin with a letter and must contain only ASCIIletters, digits, and hyphens; it can't end with a hyphen or contain two consecutivehyphens.
+This name must be unique for all proxies owned by your Amazon Web Services account in the specified Amazon Web Services Region.
+An identifier must begin with a letter and must contain only ASCII letters, digits, and hyphens; it can't end with a hyphen or contain two consecutive hyphens.
-- `role_arn` (String) The Amazon Resource Name (ARN) of the IAM role that the proxy uses to accesssecrets in Amazon Web Services Secrets Manager.
+- `role_arn` (String) The Amazon Resource Name (ARN) of the IAM role that the proxy uses to access secrets in Amazon Web Services Secrets Manager.
 - `vpc_subnet_i_ds` (List of String) One or more VPC subnet IDs to associate with the new proxy.

 Optional:

-- `debug_logging` (Boolean) Whether the proxy includes detailed information about SQL statements in itslogs.
-This information helps you to debug issues involving SQL behavior orthe performance and scalability of the proxy connections.
-The debug informationincludes the text of SQL statements that you submit through the proxy.
-Thus,only enable this setting when needed for debugging, and only when you havesecurity measures in place to safeguard any sensitive information that appearsin the logs.
+- `debug_logging` (Boolean) Whether the proxy includes detailed information about SQL statements in its logs.
+This information helps you to debug issues involving SQL behavior or the performance and scalability of the proxy connections.
+The debug information includes the text of SQL statements that you submit through the proxy.
+Thus, only enable this setting when needed for debugging, and only when you have security measures in place to safeguard any sensitive information that appears in the logs.
-- `idle_client_timeout` (Number) The number of seconds that a connection to the proxy can be inactive beforethe proxy disconnects it.
-You can set this value higher or lower than theconnection timeout limit for the associated database.
+- `idle_client_timeout` (Number) The number of seconds that a connection to the proxy can be inactive before the proxy disconnects it.
+You can set this value higher or lower than the connection timeout limit for the associated database.
-- `require_tls` (Boolean) A Boolean parameter that specifies whether Transport Layer Security (TLS)encryption is required for connections to the proxy.
-By enabling this setting,you can enforce encrypted TLS connections to the proxy.
+- `require_tls` (Boolean) A Boolean parameter that specifies whether Transport Layer Security (TLS) encryption is required for connections to the proxy.
+By enabling this setting, you can enforce encrypted TLS connections to the proxy.
-- `tags` (Attributes List) An optional set of key-value pairs to associate arbitrary data of your choosingwith the proxy. (see [below for nested schema](#nestedatt--spec--tags))
+- `tags` (Attributes List) An optional set of key-value pairs to associate arbitrary data of your choosing with the proxy. (see [below for nested schema](#nestedatt--spec--tags))
 - `vpc_security_group_i_ds` (List of String) One or more VPC security group IDs to associate with the new proxy.

 <a id="nestedatt--spec--auth"></a>